Montgomery officials urge Hogan to consider tightening restrictions as Md. infections rise

 Following Hogan’s most recent order, the power to reimpose restrictions on social and commercial activity in Montgomery now lies with the county council, which also serves as a board of health.
 Elrich said he hopes county lawmakers “examine the data” and respond accordingly, but stopped short of saying he thinks they should tighten restrictions in the county of 1 million.

-Gayles, the health officer, said there have been at least 460 confirmed cases of coronavirus variants in Maryland, including one fatality in Montgomery.
-The county is urging residents to keep getting tested for coronavirus so that officials can monitor the spread of these variants, which are known to be more contagious, he said.
+Gayles said there have been at least 460 confirmed cases of coronavirus variants in Maryland, including one fatality in Montgomery.
+The county is urging residents to keep getting tested for the coronavirus so that officials can monitor the spread of these variants, which are known to be more contagious, he said.

 The county government is averaging about 5,000 coronavirus tests per week, but has the capacity to provide more than twice that amount.